yantang-msft/total_invoice_management/README.md

 ### *a Kubernetes tutorial*

 Original repo accompanies a [blog post](https://medium.com/@MostlyHarmlessD/getting-started-with-microservices-and-kubernetes-76354312b556).
-This repo contains a modified version that uses Helm for deployment and sends diagnostic data to Application Insights.
+This repo contains a modified version that uses Helm for deployment and enabled Application Insights sdk in the projects.
-One should create an Application Insights resource and have its instrumentation key ready before attempting to deploy the app.
+However no data will be sent to application insights, as the purpose of this demo branch is to have the K8s related configuration injected automatically by the AI [webhook](https://github.com/yantang-msft/kubernetes-appinsights-webhook).
+Current you need to deploy the webhook manually, but finally it will be created automatically when you create the AKS cluster and opt in Application Insights.

 ## Configure deployment environment